1964 SEASON

 I'm Siddie Robins, I'm full forward Mal, I'm keeping my mouth shut in case a pass comes from Pal.

-So you praise us and laud us, a pat on the back, It's hasn't done since fifty two, but this year we'll all star.
+So, you praise us and laud us, a pat on the back, it's hasn't done since fifty-two, but this year we'll all star.

 Look us over here we are; Look us over here we are.